 What is an AMS?

+An AMS is a special category of class C medicine store that is accredited by the Pharmacy Board of Liberia (PBL) and is allowed to stock medicines that are generally not allowed to be stocked in an ordinary class C medicine store.

-An AMS is a dispensing outlet that deals in human medicines that is accredited after satisfying specific accreditation requirements of the Pharmacy Board of Liberia (PBL) and the Liberia Medicine and Health Products Regulatory Authority (LMHRA)).
+An AMS is a dispensing outlet that deals in human medicines that is accredited after satisfying specific accreditation requirements of the PBL and the Liberia Medicine and Health Products Regulatory Authority (LMHRA).
 Specific accreditation requirements for the AMS focus on premises, personnel, products, procedures and all other aspects of operations of medicine dispensing outlet.
-These requirements make the AMS distinct from other medicine stores and thus, AMS is allowed to stock medicines and other health related commodities beyond what is generally allowed by the laws governing the sale of medicines in Liberia.
+These requirements make the AMS distinct from other medicine stores, and thus, AMS is allowed to stock medicines and other health-related commodities beyond what is generally allowed by the laws governing the sale of medicines in Liberia.
 This expanded medicines list was drafted to cover most of the diseases most prevalent in the communities.

-An AMS is a special category of class C medicine store that is accredited by the PBL and allowed to stock medicines that are generally not allowed to be stocked in an ordinary class C medicine store.

-What Were the Steps in Developing the AMS Project?
+What Were the Steps in Developing the AMS Program?

-A National Steering Committee was set up to guide activities of the SDSI program in Liberia.
+A National Steering Committee was set up to guide the AMS development in Liberia.
 From the work of this committee, the standards for the AMS were developed and adapted.
 The LMHRA and PBL coordinated the AMS project with technical and financial support from Management Sciences for Health.
 Medicine stores in Montserrado County were surveyed to identify common challenges in providing good patient care.

-From this survey, a specific training program was developed.
+From this survey, a specific training program was developed:

 Staff from medicine stores in Montserrado County was invited to meet with the AMS steering committee for sensitization to the standards of the AMS project.